Code-Institute-Submissions/Mr-Digbee/documentation/testing/testing.md

    * Verify that the footer sticks to the bottom of the page.
    * Verify that the 'Website built by Marc Gulliver' link in the footer opens up LinkedIn profile in a separate window.
    * Verify that the 'mrdigbee' website address in the footer links to the landing page.
-   * Verify that the 'info@mrdigbee.com' email address in the footer opens up a mailto function.
+   * Verify that the 'mrdigbee' email address in the footer opens up a mailto function.
    * Verify that the '07720428665' contact phone number in the footer opens up a click-to-call function.
    * Verify that the social media icons change colour to Orange and `bounce` when on `hover`.
    * Verify that all pages and content are responsive on differnt devices and screen sizes.